Sv443/geniURL/README.md

 >
 > **URL Parameters:**
 > `?q=search%20query`
 > This parameter should contain both the song and artist name.
-For best result artist name should come first, separate with a hyphen (`-`)
+For best result artist name should come first, separate with a whitespace or hyphen.
 > Sometimes the song name alone might be enough but the results vary greatly.
 > Using this parameter instead of `?artist` and `?song` means you will get slightly less accurate results.
 > Make sure the search query is [percent/URL-encoded.](https://en.wikipedia.org/wiki/Percent-encoding)